cs-ieee-ist/cs-essentials/content/topics/vim/4-Reg and Macros.md

 ## Macros

-Some of this sub topics are is so well documented in [Vim Tips Wiki](https://vim.fandom.com/wiki/Macros), that we will just gather, organize and comment the information that the wiki plublished.
+Some of these sub-topics are is so well documented in [Vim Tips Wiki](https://vim.fandom.com/wiki/Macros), that we will just gather, organize and comment on the information that the wiki published.

 ### What is a macro in vim?